vaibhavgupta856/AI_Website_Builder/DEPLOYMENT-STATUS.md

 ## 🎉 After Deployment

-Your Bolt Clone will be live at:
+Your AI Website Builder will be live at:
 - **Backend API:** `https://your-backend-url`
 - **Frontend App:** `https://your-frontend-url`